 You could plan for every scenario, but extra costs always come up during construction.
 For example, an issue may arise in which you need to file additional permits — which add to your budget.

-Once you’ve begun the build and your house begins to take shape, you might start visualizing other features to enhance your home like custom landscape design.
+Once you’ve begun the build and your house begins to take shape, you might start visualizing other features to enhance your home, like custom landscape design.
 When the foundation is set, you might look at your backyard area and decide that it is big enough to accommodate a swimming pool or an outdoor kitchen for entertaining.
+You might also consider adding landscaping, a driveway, and other surrounding structures like a patio or porch.
+And don’t forget about other general expenses that may pop up, like a possible homeowners association fee.

 These extras will add to your building costs.
-Landscape architecture costs for yard design alone range from $2,000–$6,000.
-Even small touches like laying sod throughout the front and back yard cost an average of $5,000–$15,000 depending on the size of your yard.
+Landscape architecture costs for yard design alone range from $2,000 to $6,000.
+Even small touches like laying sod throughout the front and back yard cost an average of $5,000 to $15,000, depending on the size of your yard.

-If the thought of building your home instead of buying it seems overwhelming, tackle one step at a time.
-When broken down into smaller parts, the costs of a custom build seem less daunting and more realistic.
-If you’re ready to create your dream home from scratch, start by listing all of your dream components, and then modify them to fit your budget.
+Just thinking about how much building a house will cost you can be overwhelming.
+But when broken down into smaller parts, the costs of a custom build will seem less daunting and more realistic.
+If you’re ready to create your dream home from scratch, start by listing all of your dream components and then modify them to fit your budget.

 Leave a cushion in your budget for change orders and other unexpected expenses.
 It’s easiest to plan for the high-end average of each step and save money to meet this number.
 Even when you find areas to save money during the building process, preparing your budget based on your high-end desires helps you create a cushion for unforeseen expenses.
 You might even surprise yourself and have enough money left over at the end for your backyard kitchen.

 Before shutting the door on the idea of custom building a home, book a consultation with a professional at Reinbrecht Homes.
 Our team has experience in helping people build their dream homes, and we know what it takes to achieve your vision.
 We will answer all of your questions and help you develop a realistic budget.
+We can also discuss the difference between doing a custom home and a semi-custom home (which can offer you the best of both words).
 Take the first step toward creating your personalized home today.